codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 ### Querying the graph with Cypher

-Now that we have our graph ready, querying it is fairly easy using Cypher.
+Now that we have our graph ready, querying it is fairly easy using Cypher - Neo4j's query language.
 When you visit a user's Medium profile, it shows you the stories on which the user clapped or responded.
 Let's query this data for our user **Dave**

 {% highlight javascript linenos %}